-Everyone has a secret ingredient that makes their bolognese The Best.
+Everyone has a secret ingredient that makes their bolognaise "the best".
 Italian cuisine purists, look away – we're here to tell you, a teaspoon of instant coffee in your tomato sauce, added while it's bubbling away, could well be the secret flavour boost you're looking for.
 It can add an intense richness that counteracts the sweetness of the tomatoes.

 2. Amp up your chilli

-Add a flavour boost to your spag bol sauce with a spoonful of instant coffee.
+Add a flavour boost to your spag bol sauce with a teaspoon of instant coffee.

 3. Next-level cookie batter